 The Government is messing with your super.

-It could mean $1000’s* more in your savings, giving you greater control over when you retire and more choice about how you live in retirement.
+It could mean thousands* more in your savings, giving you greater control over when you retire and more choice about how you live in retirement.

-Some Federal Politicians are currently considering putting a stop to these increases - denying you money for a comfortable retirement.
-An average Australian couple could lose about $170,000* by the time they retire.
+Some Federal Politicians are pushing for a stop to these increases - denying you money for a comfortable retirement.
+An average Australian couple could lose up to $170,000* by the time they retire.

 With reduced savings, hard-working Australians will increasingly need to rely on the age pension, work for longer or sell assets such as the family home to fund their retirement.